netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

 After you have deployed the CRD provided by Citrix in the Kubernetes cluster, you can define the authentication policy configuration in a `.yaml` file.
 In the `.yaml` file, use `authpolicy` in the `kind` field and in the `spec` section add the **Auth CRD** attributes based on your requirement for the policy configuration.

-After you deploy the `.yaml` file, the Citrix ingress controller applies the authentication policy configuration on the Ingress Netscaler device.
+After you deploy the `.yaml` file, the Netscaler ingress controller applies the authentication policy configuration on the Ingress Netscaler device.

 ### Local auth provider